Spirited Away: Environmentalism

 The second allusion is seen in Haku himself.
 Haku does not remember his name and lost his past, which is why he is stuck at the bathhouse.
 Eventually, Chihiro remembers that he used to be the spirit of the Kohaku River, which was destroyed and replaced with apartments.
 Because of humans' need for development, they destroyed a part of nature, causing Haku to lose his home and identity.
-This can be compared to deforestation and desertification; humans tear down nature, cause imbalance in the ecosystem, and demolish animals' homes to satisfy their want for more space (housing, malls, stores, etc.) but do not think about how it can affect other living things.
+This can be compared to deforestation and destruction of natural habitats; humans tear down nature, cause imbalance in the ecosystem, and demolish animals' homes to satisfy their want for more space (housing, malls, stores, etc.) but do not think about how it can affect other living things.